Almondsbury: Amenities

-Another pub, The Swan Inn, is located on the A38, in the upper part of the village, almost opposite an open space known as Almondsbury Tump.
+Another pub, The Swan Inn, is located on the A38 in the upper part of the village, almost opposite an open space known as Almondsbury Tump.

 In March 2009 a community shop was opened in the village by the not-for-profit Almondsbury Community Services Association, situated opposite the Old School Hall at 14 Church Road.
 The community shop is staffed entirely by unpaid volunteers.
 The aim of the project goes beyond a village shop, being a service for the village, to support local suppliers wherever possible, and to be another focal point where people in the village can meet.
 A proportion of the surplus generated by the shop is returned to community projects and organisations in the village.
 In 2018, the village community purchased the premises from the church through a Community Share issue.
 The chairman of the shop committee is John Mclevy.

 The village also has an ambulance station, a motorway police station, a garden centre, and a restaurant/pub.
-A helicopter base is currently in development next to the Almondsbury Interchange as a new home for National Police Air Service Filton and the Great Western Air Ambulance.
+A helicopter base is present next to the Almondsbury Interchange as a new home for National Police Air Service Filton and the Great Western Air Ambulance.